ellisk42/ec/Readme.md

 This script has a number of other options which can be viewed via the `--help` command.

-See the "Installing Python dependencies" section below if the `bin/graphs.py` script is complaining about missing dependencies.
+See the [Installing Python dependencies](#installing-python-dependencies) section below if the `bin/graphs.py` script is complaining about missing dependencies.

 Also the following error occurs if in some cases:
 ```